Revenue Generating B2B Sales Funnel Models for 2022

 AIDA addresses the four primary thought stages a buyer travels through as they prepare to purchase your product: awareness, interest, decision, and action.

-In the interest stage, prospects are more engaged with your brand.
-They are now convinced that they face a solvable problem and are aware that your product could potentially help them.
-They’re seeking additional information about how much value your product could add to their organization.
+- Interest: prospects are now convinced that they face a solvable problem and are aware that your product could potentially help them.

 The AIDA framework was developed by Elmo St. Lewis all the way back in 1898.
 Despite its simplicity, the model has stood the test of time.